Cages

 Summary

-While our recommended single-story cage/pan/wheel combo is fairly expensive (expect around $450) this cage, pan and wheel will last the life of a chin (15+yrs).
-Making this really a one-time purchase investment in you pet chin.
+While our recommended single-story cage/pan/wheel combo is fairly expensive (expect around $450) this cage, pan and wheel will last the life of a chin (15+yrs) which makes this really a one-time purchase investment in your pet chin(s).
+And if setup similar to our rescue cages, it is a low maintenance (maybe ~10 minutes a week) cage as well.

 Good Metal Chin Carriers